 NEXT UP ON this.

-Over the past four decades, the Star Wars film series has been an overwhelming success both critically and financially – pulling in 10 Academy Awards and raking in $4.4 billion.
+Over the past four decades, the Star Wars film series has been an overwhelming success both critically and financially – pulling in 10 Academy Awards and raking in over $10 billion.
 Although it hasn’t all been a smooth hyperdrive – many bemoaned Episode I and II’s comic depiction of animated character Jar Jar Binks – the saga has generated legions of die-hard fans and buckets of box-office dollars.

 So why has this epic space opera resonated with audiences for so many light years?
 Simon Wilmot, Head of Film and Television at Deakin University, names many reasons: the films’ cutting-edge special effects, unique story-verse and cinema-defining sound systems.
 He also explains that amid the socio-political disillusionment of the 70s and 80s, the film storyline of a classic hero overcoming a monster structure had incredible appeal.